Flu shots provide potentially lifesaving protection

 Fortunately, there is a way to prevent influenza.
 A yearly vaccine can protect a person from the deadly disease.

 Yes, getting a shot hurts.
 And yes, an influenza vaccine can leave a person with a sore arm for a day or two.
 But that seems like a small price to pay for protection against a disease that can make a person very ill and even kill them.

 Getting an influenza vaccine is even more important now because of the COVID-19 pandemic.
 With yet another respiratory disease on the loose, it just makes sense to be protected.

 But despite the proven protective powers of a flu shot, not everyone gets one.

 Public health officials would like to see 90 percent of those who are able to receive a flu shot actually get one.

-Flu shots are readily available at doctors’ offices, pharmacies and the Webster County Public Health Department.
+Flu shots will soon be readily available at doctors’ offices, pharmacies and the Webster County Health Department.